 Although the technique is easy, a structured approach is pursued to deliver Keyword Driven Testing in Selenium.
 However, before going further, let’s talk about how the Keyword-Driven approach is different from the Data-Driven approach.

-Same behaviour requires to be tested with various sets of test data
+1. Same behavior requires to be tested with various sets of test data

-If your product wants to test the same behaviour with various sets of test data, a data-driven framework can be an adequate option.
+If your product wants to test the same behavior with various sets of test data, a data-driven framework can be an adequate option.

 If you know test data is determined to alter, there is no sense in keeping it entrenched in your test scripts.
 A data-driven framework is your requirement here.